Drax Power Station: Climate Camp (2006)

 On 31 August 2006, over 600 people attended a protest against the high carbon emissions.
 It was coordinated by the Camp for Climate Action group.
 At least 3,000 police officers from 12 forces were reported to have been drafted in for the duration of the protest, to safeguard electricity supplies and prevent the protesters from shutting the station down.
 Thirty-nine people were arrested after trying illegally to gain access to the plant.

 Train protest (2008)

 At 8:00 am on 13 June 2008, more than 30 climate change campaigners halted an EWS coal train en route to the station by disguising themselves as rail workers by wearing high-visibility clothing and waving red flags.
 Stopping the train on a bridge across the River Aire, they scaled the wagons with the aid of the bridge's girders.
-They then mounted a banner reading "Leave it in the ground" on the side of the wagon and tied the train to the bridge, preventing it moving.
+They then mounted a banner reading "Leave it in the ground" on the side of the wagon and tied the train to the bridge, preventing it from moving.
 They then shovelled more than 20 tonnes of coal on to the railway line.
 The protest lasted the whole day, until several protesters were removed from the train by police that night.
 The station's management said that the protest had no effect on output.
 The action was coordinated by Camp for Climate Action.